ravikantydv/ineuron.ai/README.md

 With the help of this project we can detect the Investment Predictions process and can automate it using machine learning and deep learning.

+## Problem Statment

+The area Stock market is something which is with lots of ups and downs.
+It can change in no time.
+Therefore we can use machine learning technique and deep learning neural networks to identify market changes earlier than possible with traditional investment models.
+Using machine Learning models we can automate the investment predictions process.

  ## Description

 This implemantation is based on Machine learning and Deep learning techniques.